Hardware with Arduino & JavaScript

 [00:09:55]

 So say light, we've got the value coming in, let's just go for it all the way, let's just live our best lives and we'll do it live as I say.
-We got a collapse, and we'll start back up again now.
-All right, So go back over, cover it up, a page gets dark, take my hand off, it gets lighter, point my phone at it, We're all the way on, so depending on the light in the room and, yes, you could adjust those values somewhere between 1024, or 1023 and 0, it's something a little bit more, light goes on, light goes off, cover it up.
+We got to kill our server and we'll start it back up again now.
+All right, So go back over, cover it up, a page gets dark, take my hand off, it gets lighter, point my phone at it, We're all the way on, so depending on the light in the room and, yes, you could adjust those values somewhere between 1024, or 1023 and 0, to something a little bit more, light goes on, light goes off, cover it up.

 [00:10:57]